Technology Specifications

 The ViewSonic Interactive Displays are SMART Interactive Display alternatives.
 They are priced relatively similar to the SMART Boards, but don't have a "Premium" software suite requiring additional pay...all software is included.

 At heart, these are large, high resolution, multi-touch interactive displays.
 They can run using built-in software which offers basic functionality and the benefit of requiring no external cables or PC, or can run in the more traditional mode, connected to a desktop or laptop, optionally driven by ViewSonic software which is comparable to SMART Notebook.
-They can also have the screen of a tablet or in-room computer "cast" to them, allowing it to mirror another screen of a wired or wireless device, though wifi strength and saturation can make this tricky in some situations.
+They can also have the screen of a tablet or in-room computer "cast" to them, allowing it to mirror another screen of a wired or wireless device, though wifi strength and network saturation can make this tricky in some situations.

 Questions and Answers: